BraveTea/BraveTea/README.md

 - 👋 Hi, I’m @BraveTea
-- 👀 I’m interested in becoming a developer
+- 👀 I'm a product specialist getting into automated testing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Cypress, JS, and Postman
-- 💞️ I’m looking to collaborate on whatever projects you might have
+- 💞️ I’m working on AoC 2023 at the moment
-- 📫 How to reach me: invite me to a repo.
+- 📫 How to reach me: invite me to a repo

 <!---
 BraveTea/BraveTea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.